-Screen Objective This screen allows the user to view the aggregation state of the port channels created in the switch through the Port Channel Interface Basic Settings screen.
-NOTE: The parameters in the screen are not populated with values (the screen is blank) if the Link Aggregation System Control is set as Shutdown.
-Navigation Navigation Layer 2 Management > Link Aggregation > Port State Machine Info
+Screen Objective This screen allows the user to view the aggregation state of the port channels created in the switch through the Port Channel Interface Basic Settings screen. rameters in the screen are not populated with values (the screen is blank) if the Link System Control is set as Shutdown.
+Navigation Layer 2 Management > Link Aggregation > Port State Machine Info